Decoding 98.7°C to °F: A complete walkthrough to Celsius and Fahrenheit Conversion

 While the conversion formula works for most everyday temperature ranges, it's crucial to acknowledge that both Celsius and Fahrenheit scales have limitations.
 Extremes of temperature, like those found in cryogenics or high-temperature industrial processes, often require more specialized temperature measurement techniques that go beyond simple conversions.

-For instance, the Kelvin scale, an absolute temperature scale, is essential in scientific applications involving very low or very high temperatures.
-It starts at absolute zero (-273.15°C or -459.67°F), the theoretical point where all molecular motion ceases.
+Here's one way to look at it: the Kelvin scale, an absolute temperature scale, is essential in scientific applications involving very low or very high temperatures.
+So naturally, 15°C or -459.
+Now, it starts at absolute zero (-273.
+67°F), the theoretical point where all molecular motion ceases.
 This scale is often preferred in scientific calculations because it eliminates the need for dealing with arbitrary zero points.

 Frequently Asked Questions (FAQs)